JarekErvin/JarekErvin.github.io/_posts/2016-10-10-Genre-&-Historical-Materialism.md

 18. Derrida, *Of Grammatology*, trans.
 Gayatri Chakravorty Spivak, Corrected Edition (Baltimore: Johns Hopkins University Press, 1998), 158.

 19. For a similar line of commentary, see Frow, *Genre*, 25–28.
 Frow himself is not exempt from this criticism.
 While he defends the force of genre, he privileges a theory that is no less idealist in its tendency to elevate the linguistic turn over the typological impulses of “Aristotelian categories.”
 See 51-71 for his account of this shift.

+20. Theodor W. Adorno, *Negative Dialectics*, trans.
+E.B.
+Ashton (New York: Continuum, 2007), 3.

+21. Bloch, *The Spirit of Utopia*, 245.

+22. Robert B. Brandom, *Reason in Philosophy: Animating Ideas* (Cambridge, MA: Belknap Press, 2009), 32.

+23. Frow, *Genre*, 9.

+24. His topic is actually cinema, not genre *per se*; this quotation comes from the documentary by Sophie Fiennes, *The Pervert’s Guide to Cinema*.
+Also, I’m just going to have to bypass the question of desire itself, which obviously relates to Žižek’s interest in the psychoanalytic tradition and so links up to big questions about music and psychoanalysis (ones too big to broach here, sadly).

+25. G. W. F. Hegel, *Phenomenology of Spirit*, trans.
+A. V. Miller (Oxford: Oxford University Press, 1977), 40; See also the equally cryptic account of it in the introduction to The Science of Logic, trans.
+George Di Giovanni (New York: Cambridge University Press, 2010), 23–43; Karl Marx, *Capital: A Critique of Political Economy*, trans.
+Ben Fowkes, vol. 1 (New York: Penguin Books, 1976), 103; Adorno, *Hegel: Three Studies, trans.
+Shierry Weber Nicholsen* (Cambridge, MA: The MIT Press, 1994), 9.

+26. See Chapter 10, “The Working Day,” in Marx, Capital, 1:340–416.

+27. Slavoj Žižek, *Less Than Nothing: Hegel And The Shadow Of Dialectical Materialism* (Brooklyn, NY: Verso, 2012), 765–766.

+28. Angela Y. Davis, “Rape, Racism, and the Capitalist Setting,” *The Black Scholar* 09:07 (1981): 24–30.

+29. Jamil Abdullah Al-Amin, “Press Conference,” July 27, 1967.

+30. Derrida, “The Law of Genre,” 204.

+31. Cheng and McClary, *Just Vibrations*.

+32. Toynbee, *Making Popular Music*, 110.

+33. JM Bernstein, *Torture and Dignity: An Essay on Moral Injury* (Chicago: University Of Chicago Press, 2015), 3.

+34. Adorno, *Aesthetic Theory*, trans.
+Robert Hullot-Kentor (Univ Of Minnesota Press, 1998), 177.

+35. Eg. the history of capitalist accumulation (chapters 26-33) that concludes Marx, *Capital*, 1:873–940.

+36. JM Bernstein, “Introduction,” Hegel’s Phenomenology of Spirit, Lecture, September 6, 2006.

+37. The more accurate (and now standard) translation of the quotation is “the owl of Minerva begins its flight only with the onset of dusk.”
+I have modified it simply to stay closer to its more common usage, which sounds less awkward and actually captures the meaning of the phrase better.
+GWF Hegel, *Elements of the Philosophy of Right*, ed.
+Allen W. Wood, trans.
+H. B. Nisbet, Revised Edition (Cambridge University Press, 1991), 23.

+38. Rose, *Mourning Becomes the Law*, 69.

+39. Walter Benjamin, “On the Concept of History,” in *Selected Writings*, trans.
+Harry Zohn, vol. 04, 1938–40 (Belknap Press, 2004), 390.

+40. Amy Lynn Wlodarski, “The Testimonial Aesthetics of Different Trains,” *Journal of the American Musicological Society* 63:01 (April 1, 2010): 99–141.